↑

 • 3 means you didn’t enjoy the event or activity

-Finally, looking at the ‘1’s,’ prioritize each item assigning a number, allowing no ties.
+Finally, looking at the ‘1’s,’ prioritize each item by assigning a number, allowing no ties.

 how to choose christmas events & activities to avoid stress - checklist